Michael Boxall: International

 Boxall has represented New Zealand at various international levels.
-His début with the national set up was with the Junior All-Whites (U-20's) in which he made 14 appearances with no goals.
+His début with the national setup was with the Junior All-Whites (U-20s) in which he made 14 appearances with no goals.
 During this time, he appeared in the 2007 U-20 World Cup OFC qualifying tournament and ultimately the 2007 FIFA U-20 World Cup.
 He played in all three U-20 World Cup games before New Zealand were knocked out.

 Boxall has also represented the New Zealand U-23 Olympic team, known as the Oly-Whites.
 He played in all 5 2008 OFC Olympic Qualifiers which saw New Zealand advance to their first ever Olympic Games.
 At the 2008 Summer Olympics, Boxall again appeared in all three of New Zealand's games before they were eliminated.
-In addition to these 8 games, he played four Olympic warm-up matches against Central Coast Mariners, Persikota Tangerang, Indonesia (senior squad), and Persija Jakarta between the Qualifying Tournament and the Beijing Olympic Tournament.
+In addition to these eight games, he played four Olympic warm-up matches against Central Coast Mariners, Persikota Tangerang, Indonesia (senior squad), and Persija Jakarta between the Qualifying Tournament and the Beijing Olympic Tournament.

-Boxall has made 2 appearances for New Zealand A at the Agribank Cup in Vietnam during October 2006, appearing against Thailand and Bahrain.
-Both games were held at the My Dinh National Stadium in Hanoi, Vietnam.
+Boxall made two appearances for New Zealand A at the Agribank Cup in Vietnam during October 2006, appearing against Thailand and Bahrain.
+Both games were held at the Mỹ Đình National Stadium in Hanoi, Vietnam.

 Only days after making his Whitecaps debut, Boxall was called up to the All Whites' squad for their match against China on 25 March 2011, where he came on as a second-half substitute.

 Boxall was called up as one of three overage players for the New Zealand U-23 Olympic team to play at the 2020 Summer Olympics.
 However, a thigh injury just before the tournament meant he had to pull out of the squad.

+In June 2023, the New Zealand team walked out of an international friendly against Qatar after an alleged incident of racial abuse against Boxall.

+On 24 March 2025, Boxall scored the opening goal, a header, for the New Zealand All Whites in their 3-0 victory over New Caledonia to help the All Whites qualify for the 2026 FIFA World Cup.
+It was his first ever goal for New Zealand, scored at the age of 36.